 5) Make sure that formal ‘listening processes’ allow space for voice

-There’s a time and a place for surveys, which offer little to no opportunity for people to express themselves.
+There’s a time and a place for employee surveys, which offer less opportunity for people to express themselves.
 Don’t shut off voice by relying solely on ‘closed’ methods like surveys.
 If you’re running focus groups, don’t over-fill them with structure and stifle the spontaneity of voice.

 Apter, M.J.
 (Ed.)
 (2001).
 Motivational Styles in Everyday Life: A Guide to Reversal Theory.
 Washington, DC: American Psychological Association.